RohitJainn/Cloud-Computing-DevOps/Assignment 8 - Deploy Web app using Kubernets/readme.md

-# Title: Deploy a web application using Kubernetes
+# Deploy a web application using Kubernetes